jerseyweeds/multistreamnews.tv/monetization_ideas.md

-# Monetization Ideas for MultiStreamNews.TV
+# Monetization Ideas for Multi Stream News .TV

 *Generated: June 30, 2025*
-*Updated: July 2, 2025 - Comprehensive review to reflect current production-ready state*
+*Updated: January 3, 2025 - Updated branding consistency and documentation review*

-Based on the current MultiStreamNews.TV platform, which now includes both a sophisticated frontend web application and a robust backend live stream monitoring system, here are monetization strategies that align with the existing architecture and user experience:
+Based on the current Multi Stream News .TV platform, which now includes both a sophisticated frontend web application and a robust backend live stream monitoring system, here are monetization strategies that align with the existing architecture and user experience:

 ## ✅ Current Foundation (Implemented)